7 Prolific Filmmakers Who Have Directed More Than 100 Movies

 Takashi Miike has been making movies seemingly non-stop since the early 1990s, putting out his 100th movie in 2017.
 He started to gain an international cult following beyond just Japan in the early 2000s, thanks to some very disturbing and controversial horror movies, as well as gaining fame for his ability to release multiple movies a year (seven directing credits in 2001, and then a staggering eight for 2002).

-Miike is far from just a horror director though, and often likes to work in as many genres into one movie as he can.
-He's also made some of the best samurai films of the 21st century so far, including 13 Assassins in 2010, and Blade of the Immortal in 2017 (which was his aforementioned 100th film).
+Miike is far from just a horror director, though, and often likes to work in as many genres into one movie as he can.
+He's also made some of the best samurai films of the 21st century, including 13 Assassins in 2010 and Bade of the Immortal in 2017 (his aforementioned 100th film).

 Michael Curtiz — 129 credits

 Casablanca is far from Curtiz's only film that's still highly regarded, as his other great films include the 1945 film noir Mildred Pierce, and the 1938 action-adventure film The Adventures of Robin Hood, to name just a couple.
-He's certainly one of the most famous directors from that period in Hollywood history, and even if his filmography is potentially quantity over quality, you can't deny there are still some quality films in there.
+He's undoubtedly one of the most famous directors from that period in Hollywood history.
+Even if his filmography is potentially quantity over quality, you can't deny there are still some quality films in there.

 Jean-Luc Godard — 133 credits

 He's also proven to be a director who's unafraid to put politics into his films, so naturally, those films aren't going to appeal to everyone.
-Further, these overtly political films - like 1967's La Chinoise - are often quite dry, meaning you might support the message but find the film itself less than entertaining.
+Further, these overtly political films—like 1967's La Chinoise—are often quite dry, meaning you might support the message but find the film itself less entertaining.
 Either way, he wouldn't be the widely-known director he still is today if he hadn't done at least some things right, so even if you're mixed on Godard, chances are, there'll be at least a few films among his 133 directorial credits that you'll like.

 John Ford — 139 Credits

-Iconic American director John Ford began his filmmaking career in the 1910s, and directed movies up until the 1960s.
-He was best known for his classic westerns as well as his historical dramas, as well as his work during WW2, when he took a break from directing feature films and made several short, war-related documentaries to support America during their involvement in the global conflict.
+Iconic American director John Ford began his filmmaking career in the 1910s and directed movies until the 1960s.
+He was best known for his classic Westerns, historical dramas, and work during WWII.
+He took a break from directing feature films and made several short, war-related documentaries to support America during their involvement in the global conflict.

-It's also hard to mention John Ford without bringing up another well-known John from the same period in movie history: John Wayne.
-The two collaborated on more than a dozen films together, with many regarded as classics, including - perhaps most notably - the 1956 western, The Searchers.
+It's also hard to mention John Ford without mentioning another well-known John from the same period in movie history: John Wayne.
+The two collaborated on more than a dozen films, with many regarded as classics, including—perhaps most notably—the 1956 western, The Searchers.

 Louis Feuillade — 226 credits

-That would have to be his defining work, telling one story that's split into 10 parts.
-Overall, it's arguably one of the best films that's more than a century old, although due to its serialized nature, it's arguably 10 shorter films (of varying length) that add up to a seven-hour story.
-Feuillade specializing in making films in this way may be one reason he managed to rack up a monumental 226 directing credits during his filmmaking career.
+That would have to be his defining work, telling one story split into ten parts.
+Overall, it's arguably one of the best films that's more than a century old, although due to its serialized nature, it's arguably ten shorter films (of varying length) that add up to a seven-hour story.
+Feuillade specializing in making films this way may be one reason he managed to rack up a monumental 226 directing credits during his filmmaking career.